General Forum meetings are public meetings and may be attended by Members, Councillors, Officers and Observers – as outlined below.

 Typically the reason that a request is rejected is that it is personal in nature (between the Council and the person submitting the request and, on occasions, other residents).

 Some people dislike the Contact Camden call centre whilst others are confused by paperwork in the post.
-These surgeries help explain bills and resolve outstanding issues with members of Camden’s Leaseholder Services team.
+A one-to-one surgery with a member of Camden’s Leaseholder Services team, in person or online, can help explain bills and resolve outstanding issues.
+To book your surgery appointment email firstname.lastname@example.org.